 EGNOS boosts navigation capabilities

 The European Geostationary Navigation Overlay Service (EGNOS) is the first pan-European satellite navigation system.
 It augments the US GPS (global positioning systems) satellite navigation system and makes it suitable for safety critical applications such as flying aircraft or navigating ships through narrow channels.
+Although the maritime applications of EGNOS are mainly concentrated on the Mediterranean it is the European precursor to Galileo which will be operating worldwide.

 Consisting of three geostationary satellites and a network of ground stations, EGNOS achieves its aim by transmitting a signal containing information on the reliability and accuracy of the positioning signals sent out by GPS.
 It allows users in Europe and beyond to determine their position to within 1.5 metres.